AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 The emulator will emit a jump to START when translating the instruction at RET.
 It is optional, and only needed if the the return should not be at the end of the function to which the START address points into, but earlier.

-If it is not set, QEMU will assume that START points to a function and will patch the return address (on stack or in the link register) to return to START (like WinAFL).

 It is defined by setting AFL_QEMU_PERSISTENT_RET, and too 0x4000000000 has to be set if the target is position independant.